 Western Exec Accuses IPG of ‘Scheming’ to Defame His Character

-LOS ANGELES--Michael Kassan, president and COO of Western Initiative Media Worldwide in the U.S., is suing Western and its parent, Interpublic Group of Cos., claiming breach of contract and defamation of character.
-Kassan is seeking $63.5 million in damages.
+LOS ANGELES–Michael Kassan, president and COO of Western Initiative Media Worldwide in the U.S., is suing Western and its parent, Interpublic Group of Cos., claiming breach of contract and defamation of character.
+He is seeking $63.5 million in damages.

-The lawsuit is the latest in a string of recent legal battles that have set the industry abuzz.
-Others include IPG vs. Marvin Sloves, Helayne Spivak vs. J. Walter Thompson and former Ammirati Puris Lintas CEO Rick Hadala is believed to be seeking damages from IPG over his dismissal.
+The suit is the latest in a string of recent legal battles that have set the industry abuzz.
+Others include IPG vs. Marvin Sloves and Helayne Spivak vs. J. Walter Thompson.
+Also, former Ammirati Puris Lintas CEO Rick Hadala is believed to be seeking damages from IPG over his dismissal.

-Kassan, who at one time was Western chairman Dennis Holt's personal attorney, is currently not licensed in the state of California, but is in the process of trying to reactivate his license.
+Kassan, who at one time was Western chairman Dennis Holt’s personal attorney, is currently not licensed in the state of California to practice, but is in the process of trying to reactivate his license.
 The State Bar of California has a public record of discipline against him on file.

-Kassan's action follows an unexpected leave of absence from Los Angeles-based Western and that IPG was conducting an internal audit that coincided with his leave [Adweek, July 26].
+Kassan’s action follows press reports that he was on an unexpected leave of absence from Los Angeles-based Western and that IPG was conducting an internal audit that coincided with his leave [Adweek, July 26].

-Kassan is asking the New York court for $13.5 million for anticipatory breach of contract of the new agreement, which extends from Jan.
-1, 2000 through Dec.
+He is asking the New York court for $13.5 million for anticipatory breach of contract of the new agreement, which runs from Jan.
+1, 2000, through Dec.
 31, 2004.

 Kassan, who technically still works for Western, could not be reached for comment.
 His attorney, Phil Reiss, also could not be reached.
 IPG general counsel Nick Camera said, “We will certainly vigorously defend it,” but he declined further comment, noting the holding company had not yet seen the suit.
 Sources said that IPG was not surprised by the legal action.

-On July 30, following Kassan's departure, Western issued a statement saying, "Mr. Kassan's leave has no connection whatsoever to his or the company's activities on behalf of its clients."
+On July 30, following his departure, Western issued a statement saying, “Mr. Kassan’s leave has no connection whatsoever to his or the company’s activities on behalf of its clients.”

-Since his leave, in mid July, Kassan's office phone number now answers as chief operating officer Mike Lotito's office, and two of his office assistants were put on leave and now work from Kassan's home.
+Since his leave started, in mid-July, Kassan’s office phone number has been answered as chief operating officer Mike Lotito’s office, and two of Kassan’s office assistants were put on leave.

 The legal actions follow what sources describe as a power struggle between IPG (and Western’s global chairman Larry Lamattina in particular) and Kassan over whether Western should be more fully absorbed by IPG and the future of the $10 billion media buying firm’s identity and independence.

-Also last month, attorneys filed opposing arguments in the suit between ex-worldwide creative director Helayne Spivak and her old agency, JWT.
-Spivak claims the agency defamed her in a Nov.
-24, 1997, Adweek article titled "Overmanaged, Underled," and that she was forced to resign after JWT CEO Chris Jones discriminated against her because she is female.
-Judge Ira Gammerman has yet to rule on the motions.
+Helayne Spivak, in her suit, claims her old agency, JWT, defamed her in the pages of Adweek and that she was forced to resign after JWT CEO Chris Jones discriminated against her because she is female.

 and Jim Edwards